Omega — Autonomous Engineering Operations

 - A 17-audit Quality Arsenal covering code, runtime, design, performance, security, accessibility, SEO, data, API, copy, DX, motion, automation, logic, and product retention.
 Each audit uses Gestalt clarity gating + Popper falsification + hinge-point 10× scrutiny.

-- A supervision mesh of cron-driven patrols and daemons that detect six categorized failure modes (M1–M6) and nudge stalled sessions back to progress.
+- A supervision mesh of cron-driven patrols, event-driven reactors, and daemons that detect categorized failure modes and recover stalled sessions.

-This whitepaper describes the architecture, guarantees, operational flow, reliability model, security model, and supporting evidence.
-It includes the honest gaps: Omega's production telemetry is young (the live system has been running for weeks, not years), and the published metrics are bounded by that fact.
+The honest gaps remain: Omega's production telemetry is young (the live system has been running for weeks, not years), and the published metrics are bounded by that fact.

 1 · The problem — Why autonomous agents fail